-Monoclonal Anti-Clathrin Heavy Chain (mouse IgG1 isotype) is derived from the TD.1 hybridoma produced by the fusion of mouse myeloma cells and lymph node cells from a BALB/c mouse immunized with a globular N-terminal domain of bovine clathrin heavy chain.
-The isotype is determined by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents, Catalog Number ISO2.
+Anti-Clathrin Light Chain antibody, Mouse monoclonal (mouse IgG2b isotype) is derived from the CON.1 hybridoma produced by the fusion of mouse myeloma cells and splenocytes from BALB/c a mouse immunized with a synthetic peptide (amino acids 23-44 in bovine) common to the N-terminus of mammalian clathrin light chains, conjugated to KLH.
+The isotype is determined by a double diffusion immunoassay using Mouse Monoclonal Antibody Isotyping Reagents, Product Number ISO2.

-Monoclonal Anti-Clathrin Heavy Chain reacts specifically with the clathrin heavy chain (CHC17), and does not cross-react with the muscle isoform CHC22.2 The epitope recognized by the antibody resides within amino acids 207-264 of bovine CHC.1 The product is useful in immunoblotting1-5 (192 kDa, apparent size in SDS-PAGE is approximately 180 kDa).
-It is reported to be non-reactive with native clathrin in immunocytochemistry, and immunoprecipitation (but some staining is seen in Rat1 cells, following 4% paraformaldehyde-0.5% TritonTM X-100 fixation).
-Cross-reactivity has been observed with human,^{2, 3} bovine,^{1, 5} rat,4 and mouse3 CHC.
+Monoclonal Anti-Clathrin Light Chain reacts specifically with the clathrin light chain.
+The epitope recognized by the antibody resides within amino acids 23-44 of bovine clathrin light chains, LCa and LCb.
+This region is not involved in heavy chain binding, and is completely conserved in all mammals.
+The product is useful in immunoblotting 2-4 (two doublets at 25-36 kDa, a doublet at approximately 56 kDa, and possibly also additional lower and higher molecular weight bands), immunoprecipitation, immunocytochemistry (4% paraformaldehyde-0.5% Triton X-100 fixation), and immunoaffinity purification.
+Cross-reactivity has been observed with human, bovine, rat, mouse, and yeast.

 Endocytosis plays a critical role in cellular functions ranging from nutrient acquisition to synaptic transmission.
-Receptor-mediated endocytosis allows the specific removal of cell surface receptors and their cargo from the plasma membrane and targets them to endosomes, where they are sorted for downregulation or recycling.6 In multicellular organisms, different cell types utilize specialized pathways of intracellular membrane traffic to facilitate a specific physiological function.
-Such pathways are presumably mediated or enhanced by various tissue-specific membrane vesicle coat proteins.2 It is widely assumed that coated vesicles mediate the selective transfer of molecules and membrane components between specific membranous organelles within cells.
+Receptor-mediated endocytosis allows the specific removal of cell surface receptors and their cargo from the plasma membrane and targets them to endosomes, where they are sorted for down-regulation or recycling.
+In multicellular organisms, different cell types utilize specialized pathways of intracellular membrane traffic to facilitate a specific physiological function.
+Such pathways are presumably mediated or enhanced by various tissue-specific membrane vesicle coat proteins.
+It is widely assumed that coated vesicles mediate the selective transfer of molecules and membrane components between specific membranous organelles within cells.
 Clathrin is the main constituent of the polygonal network that forms the coat of coated vesicles and coated pits.

 Different receptors have different requirements for their entry into coated pits.
-Those binding nutrients or inert cargo, such as the transferrin receptor, are internalized in the presence or absence of bound ligand, whereas signaling receptors, such as receptor tyrosine kinases and G protein-coupled receptors, require ligand binding for uptake.3 In all cell types, clathrin-coated vesicles are responsible for receptor-mediated endocytosis at the plasma membrane and for the receptor-mediated sorting of lysosomal enzymes from trans-Golgi membranes to a pre-lysosomal compartment.
+Those binding nutrients or inert cargo, such as the transferrin receptor, are internalized in the presence or absence of bound ligand, whereas signaling receptors, such as receptor tyrosine kinases and G protein-coupled receptors, require ligand binding for uptake.
+In all cell types, clathrin-coated vesicles are responsible for receptor-mediated endocvtosis at the plasma membrane and for the receptor-mediated sorting of lysosomal enzymes from trans-Golgi membranes to a pre-lysosomal compartment.
 In cells with a regulated secretory pathway, clathrin-coated membranes are involved in the formation of secretory granules and in the rapid uptake of plasma membrane following degranulation.
 Thus, in addition to their constitutive functions of bringing nutrients into the cell and maintaining the degradative pathway of the cell, clathrin-coated vesicles play an important role in hormone secretion and mechanism of action.

 A number of protein-protein and protein-lipid interactions underlie the assembly of the clathrin-based endocytic machine.
 In addition to clathrin, AP-2, and in neurons AP180, the proteins include dynamin and amphiphysin.
-Accessory cytosolic proteins include synaptojanin I, an inositol 5-phosphatase, and Eps15.4
+Accessory cytosolic proteins include synaptojanin I, an inositol 5-phosphatase, and Eps15.